 There are lots of real-time frameworks which exist to allow us to build real-time features and functionality into our apps.
 However, I often see developers who are excited about discovering real-time framework X and then proclaim "now to find a use for it".
 Every single application has real-time data and every single application could benefit from real-time features driven by that data.

-So I felt compelled to write a series of posts over on the Pusher blog covering some of the fundamentals of real-time.
+So I felt compelled to write a series of posts covering some of the fundamentals of real-time.
 This is complimentary with the series I previously wrote on choosing your real-time web app tech stack.
 If anything, this new series should be read first.

 - What is real-time - understanding what "real-time" means in the context of web, mobile and IoT applications